 Additional Depreciation – Who can Avail?, availability, Rate of Add Dep.

-Additional Depreciation – Who can Avail?, availability, Rate of Additional Depreciation.
-Everything you want to know about Additional Depreciation.
-Check Complete details for Additional Depreciation.
+Additional Depreciation: Here you get information about What is the percentage of additional depreciation and what are the conditions for the allowability of the same.
 Additional depreciation, as the name suggests, refers to depreciation which can be claimed under section 32 (1) (ilia), in addition to depreciation allowance as under section 32(1).
 Now check more details from below…

 Who can avail additional depreciation?